Ben Mauk: Cincinnati Commandos

 Mauk was the quarterback for Cincinnati's indoor football team, the Cincinnati Commandos.
 In his first season with the team (2010), he started nine regular-season games and threw for 52 touchdowns and 1,631 yards, both league highs, capturing the CIFL MVP and CIFL Championship Game MVP awards as the Commandos went 11–1 and won the league championship.

 In his second season, he played in just two games, completing 10 of 17 passes for four touchdowns and two interceptions.
 During his second game, he was ejected for an illegal hit after throwing an interception.
 As a result, Mauk was suspended by the league for two games.

 Tampa Bay Storm

 Mauk was invited to try out with the Tampa Bay Storm in 2011.
 He left the team for medical reasons and was released on February 23.

+Coaching

+Following his playing career, Mauk began coaching at the high school level.
+He spent several years as an assistant coach and offensive coordinator at Glendale High School in Springfield, Missouri, where he worked under his father, Mike Mauk, and alongside his brother, Maty.
+In 2023, he joined the staff at Monett High School and was promoted to head coach in January 2024.